Sammaye/mongoglue/helpers/readme.md

 The hashing function within this file uses bcrypt and the encryption function uses AES 256.

+## GridView

+Provides basic grid view abilities for tabular data in MongoDB for use with mongoglue.

 ## html

 The HTML helper provides access to basic form and other HTML creation within the mongoglue ORM.
 It is merely designed to be a base object and it is strongly recommended